ezebunworaphael-rgb/Coca-Cola-Sales-Analysis/README.md

 Market Share: The East Region is the top performer ($96.06K / 27.93% of total sales).

 Balanced Reach: The North, West, and South regions maintain a competitive and relatively balanced distribution of revenue.
+## Tools Used
+Data Visualization: Power BI / Excel (select the one you used)

+Data Processing: Power Query

+Design: Dark-themed UI for high-contrast professional reporting